gh28942/karriere-at-web-scraper/README.md

 # karriere-at-web-scraper
-Uses Python + Selenium to get content from karriere.at and store it in a CSV file (see description of the .py file).
+Uses Python + Selenium to get content from karriere.at and store it in a CSV file.

+You can see the tool in action here: https://www.youtube.com/watch?v=W5E_H2_ULLA

 Web scraper that uses Selenium (Python 3) to get information (title, url, type (part/full time), salary per month (estimation), experience level, location, date) from job entries on the website karriere.at using a VPN.
 Multi threading (three threads) is used to reduce the time the web scraping occupies.
 The information is then stored in CSV files.